pkivolowitz/asm_book/more/atomics/README.md

 or may not actually write anything to memory.

-To understand this instruction, [Kristien et al](../../reference_material/USENIX2020.pdf) et al. provide this amazingly helpful picture:
+To understand this instruction, [Kristien et al](../../reference_material/USENIX2020.pdf) et al. provide this helpful
+picture:

 ![llsc](./llsc.png)